Frequently Asked Questions about Membership

 How many members do you have now?
 Tell me a little bit about your members.

 Our members come from the greater Hartford area representing Avon, Hartford, Glastonbury, Middletown, Simsbury, Suffield, West Hartford, Windsor and others towns.
-Our members include women working in the home and women working outside the home.

 If I have a full-time job, can I still volunteer?

 Yes!
 A large number of JLH members hold regular full-time jobs and still find time to volunteer with us.
 We have volunteer opportunities available in the evenings and on weekends.
 There are also projects that take place during the day, so we are flexible and can work with anyone’s schedule.
 Most meetings are held in the evenings and occasionally on the weekends so this offers additional flexibility.

 Is the Junior League of Hartford, Inc. a networking organization?
 Am I able to promote my business to other JLH members?

 While the JLH supports and works hard to provide opportunities for personal growth for all of its members, it is a volunteer and not a networking organization.
 Our members devote their time to promoting our mission: The Junior League of Hartford, Inc. (JLH) is an organization of women whose shared mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.

 Similarly, to help our members remain focused on our mission and to maintain the JLH’s character as a volunteer organization, JLH members are not permitted to use their JLH membership to promote their own business.

 However, JLH members are offered the opportunity to take on new challenges and learn new skills that benefit them professionally, without the pressure of a job evaluation.